-Surgery with a curative aim is relevant when treating earlier stages of lung cancer when the cancer is only in the lung and in the lymph nodes of the same lung, or in just a lymph node between the lungs.
+Surgery with a curative aim can be a treatment option in earlier stages of lung cancer.
 Surgical removal of tumour tissue in the lungs is done with the intent of curing the patient.
-Surgery for lung cancer is a good option if the tumour can be completely removed.
-At the first checkup after surgery (approx. 1 1/2 months), the doctor will determine whether additional treatment is needed, such as chemotherapy, immunotherapy or radiotherapy.
+Surgery for lung cancer is a good option if the tumour can be removed as completely as possible.
+This treatment option is only used if the tumour is still limited to one area.
+Other measures may be implemented before surgery.
+At the first checkup after surgery (approx. 1 1/2 months), the doctor will determine whether there is a need for additional treatment, such as chemotherapy, immunotherapy or radiotherapy.